TomasLinhart/SwiftGtk/README.md

 # SwiftGtk

-SwiftGtk is a experimental Gtk+ binding for Swift that tries to make usage of Gtk+ pleasant and "Swifty" as much as possible.
-Currently it implements only a small subset of Gtk+ and it works on Mac OS X and Linux.
+SwiftGtk is an experimental Gtk+ binding for Swift 4.2 that allow to use Gtk+ in more "Swifty" way.
+Currently it implements a small subset of Gtk+ and it works on Mac OS X and Ubuntu Linux.

 ## Dependencies

-You need to have Swift 3.1 or higher installed on your computer (tested with 3.1.1 bundled with Xcode 8.3.3) and depending on your platform you need to install Gtk+3.
-On Mac OS X you can also build the project with Xcode.
+You need to have Swift 4.2 or higher installed on your computer (tested with 4.2.3 bundled with CLion) and depending on your platform you need to install Gtk+3.

 ### Mac OS X